dylansc/deployment_workshop/README.md

 # Checklist

-:white_check_mark: Installed Docker and build a docker image for your sa7.
+:white_check_mark: Installed Docker and build a Docker container for your sa7.

-:white_check_mark: Tested your project image with the mongodb image locally.
+:white_check_mark: Tested your project container with the mongodb container locally.

-:white_check_mark: Pushed your project image to Docker Hub.
+:white_check_mark: Pushed your project container to Docker Hub.

-:white_check_mark: Set up your docker droplet in Digital Ocean.
+:white_check_mark: Set up your Docker Droplet on Digital Ocean.

-:white_check_mark: Pulled your project image and mongo db image in your server and linked them.
+:white_check_mark: Pulled your project container and mongo db container in your server and linked them.
 Then you made it happen!